small shrimps, fish and crabs

 One challenge has been the delicate nature of the gossamer-looking animals.
 So Bret developed a cushioned, netted enclosure to keep them safe.

 "We've raised many generations of flamboyant cuttlefish now," says Brett.
-"It gives me great satisfaction, and it's aligned with the mission of the Aquarium, and our desire not to remove wild stock from the oceans.
+"It gives me great satisfaction, and it's aligned with the mission of the Aquarium, and our desire not to remove wild stock from the ocean.
 We've cultured and given away well over 1,000 cuttlefish to other institutions!"

 The flamenco dancer of the cuttlefish world, the flamboyant cuttlefish is a perpetual color machine, continually flashing vibrant yellow, maroon, brown, white and red along its body.
 "Within seconds of emerging from the egg, they show these beautiful dark markings contrasting with brilliant pink tentacles," says Brett.
 "It's incredible—unmatched in the animal kingdom!"